-There are no federal regulations that bar grocery stores and food markets from selling products that are past their recommended "Best By" date, but most stores do have policies that throw out "expired" products, and they often put overstocked items on sale if a batch is going out to pass its "Best By" date.
+There are no federal regulations that bar grocery stores and food markets from selling products that are past their recommended "Best By" date.
+But most stores do have policies that throw out "expired" products.
+They often put overstocked items on sale if a batch is almost past its "Best By" date.

-Fresh food, which is a bit of a luxury item, is an exception to this rule and comes with an actual expiration date, but packaged items like canned and dry pet foods don't actually have "expiration dates" at all—unless specifically noted.
+Fresh food, which is a bit of a luxury item, is an exception to this rule because it comes with an actual expiration date.
+But packaged items like canned and dry pet foods don't actually have "expiration dates" at all—unless specifically noted.

 The only federal law mandating this type of labeling is one that stipulates that if a food is to be dated, the date must also be accompanied by a clear label of what that date represents.
 Most companies post a "Best By" date because that's how long they can guarantee the quality of their promised product, but it's by no means a scientifically sound way to judge whether or not the product has gone bad.